A Complete Guide to Secondary School & O Level English

 O Level English is not a subject that can be honed overnight as it should be gradually cultivated throughout the student’s years of studying from Primary School to their current academic stage – Secondary School.
 Furthermore, the standard of English will progress to more advanced stages over the 4-5 years of a student’s time in Secondary School, thus making it imperative for students to begin preparing for O Level English from Secondary 1 in order for students to do well.
 What’s more – learning English does not stop at the end of the O Level examination.
 The strong ability to do well in English will definitely be beneficial in the long run as skills such as Grammar and Vocabulary remain important in Secondary School and beyond.
 At the end of the day, with consistent practice and learning, students will be more confident about his/her performance in the O Level English examination and can focus more on studying for the other more content-heavy subjects.

 Here at MindFlex, we have over 12,000 experienced O Level English Tutors who will be able to help hone your child’s English Language skills.
-Request for an O Level English Tutor with MindFlex today!
+Request for a tutor with us today!

 2. Objectives of O Level English